jamiedidthis/quartz/content/private/cql/2 - xuanwu cave.md

 Wei Wuxian, for all of his self-professed boredom, appears to share none of this sentiment.
 He explores the cave with enthusiasm, wandering off and returning to their circle of light, faithfully reporting each finding in exhaustive detail, at length, often already mid-sentence by the time he returns to Lan Wangji by the fire.

 There is a shallow pool in this chamber.
 There are no signs of fish; there might be snakes, he’ll keep looking.
-There are definitely bats, which means the pool is not safe to drink—a fact he dwells on less than he does the squeaks and flaps of the little bats, so *cute,* Lan Zhan.
+There are definitely bats, which means the water is not safe to drink—a fact he dwells on less than he does the squeaks and flaps of the little bats, so *cute,* Lan Zhan.

 There is plenty of firewood.
 There is no sign of an exit.
 The bodies are gone, which makes Lan Wangji’s eyes widen, even as Wei Wuxian decides this bodes well for them.
 If Xuanwu stuffs himself, he won’t need them as a meal.
 “I bet he’s just hungry, Lan Zhan. *You’d* be pissed off too if you’d gone hundreds of years without a good snack.”
 It’s only the second day of their fast, but this is close enough to the truth that Lan Wangji can’t dismiss it.

 This bodes well too: there *is* water.
 The Wen soldiers dropped flasks as they fled or fell, and Wei Wuxian gathers an armful, enough to last three or four days, more if they ration it strictly.
 There is medicine too—Wei Wuxian shakes him awake over that one, an incoherent story about a bottle that he’d lost and thought was gone but then finally found.
-Bleary, Lan Wangji accepts the two pills Wei Wuxian drops on his tongue, dutifully coughing them down with a sip of stale water.
+Blearily, Lan Wangji accepts the two pills Wei Wuxian drops on his tongue, dutifully coughing them down with a sip of stale water.
 Wei Wuxian brushes his chin, then swallows one pill for himself.

 “—our cores,” Wei Wuxian is saying, something about the nourishment thereof.
 It’s not food, nor is it enough to fully quench the pain or the thirst, but after a while, Lan Wangji feels as if he could keep his eyes open for more than an hour at a time.
 The pain recedes slightly.
 It feels like pale spring sunlight inside him; not a surge of energy, but a glimmer—a hope.

-“Knew Wen Qing could help us,” Wei Wuxian says happily, and performs another small miracle: for the first time in days, he closes his eyes and his mouth, allowing them both a few moments of rest.
+“Knew Wen Qing could help us,” Wei Wuxian says happily, and performs another small miracle: for the first time in two days, he closes his eyes and his mouth, allowing them both a few moments of rest.

 ----